joshycube/jslab/jslesson_2-3/README.md

 ### Simple structures and loops (array, object, for loops)

-We are using JSON structures instead of an SQL DB for the sole purpose of learning loopss
+We are using JSON structures instead of an SQL DB for the sole purpose of learning loops

 ```
 const genre = ['science fiction', 'fiction', 'drama', 'fantasy'];